isl-org/OpenBot/open-code/src/components/blockly/README.md

 - ### Sound:

-  Sound blocks are used to manage the sound speed of all kind of Drive Modes.
+  Sound blocks allow you to play the sound with any mode and at any speed.
 <br>
 <br>
   <img src="../../../../docs/images/playground_sound_blocks.png" height="50%" width="50%"/>